getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

     category: docs
 ---

-Plugins are usually developed because there is a problem that can not be solved with Grav's core functionality.
+Plugins are usually developed because there is a task that can not be completed with Grav's core functionality.

 In this tutorial, we will create a plugin that helps Grav to deliver a random page to the user.
 You have probably seen similar functionality on blog sites as a way to provide a random blog-post when you click a button.